FutureVets Abroad

 • Waterproof boots or walking shoes for rotations

-• Rain jacket or slicker for outdoor rotations
+• Rain jacket for outdoor rotations

 • Boots or shoes that you are willing to get dirty are recommended for rotations at the school as you will be working in some farm-like environments